-Energy Information Administration (2013).
-Annual Energy Outlook 2013. with projections to 2040.
+Energy Information Administration (2015).
+Annual Energy Outlook 2015.
 Washington, D.C., USA.

 Environmental Protection Agency (2011).
 Regulatory Impact Analysis.
 Proposed New Source Performance Standards and Amendments to the National Emissions Standards for Hazardous Air Pollutants for the Oil and Natural Gas Industry.
 Washington, D.C., USA.

 Executive Office of the President, U.S. (2013).
-The President's Climate Action Plan final Washington, D.C., USA.26 June, 2013.
+The President's Climate Action Plan Washington, D.C., USA.26 June, 2013.

 JRC/PBL (2012).
 Edgar Version 4.2 FT2010.
 Joint Research Centre of the European Commission/PBL Netherlands Environmental Assessment Agency.

 Office of Energy Efficiency and Renewable Energy (2015).
 Recent Federal Registry Notice.

 Roelfsema et al. (2013).
 Assessment of climate and energy policies of major emitting countries.
 PBL Netherlands Environmental Assessment Agency.
 Pub No. 1096.

 United States Department of State (2014).
 6th National Communication/First Biennial Report to the UNFCCC. http://unfccc.int/files/national_reports/annex_i_natcom/submitted_natcom/application/pdf/2014_u.s._climate_action_reportrev.pdf

 United States Department of State (2010).
 Pledge of the USA to the Copenhagen Accord.
 Compiled in: Compilation of economy-wide emission reduction targets to be implemented by Parties included in Annex I to the Convention, UNFCCC (2011).